ARS § 13-2921 is the Arizona statute that defines the crime of harassment. You commit this offense if

 2. Are there defenses to ARS 13-2921 charges?

-People have the right to challenge criminal charges brought under this statute with a legal defense.
+People can challenge criminal charges brought under this statute with a legal defense.
 Three common defenses include accused people showing that:

 - their alleged harassing conduct did not alarm, annoy, or harass anybody.